MahyarJ/data-visualization-dashboard/README.md

 ## Available Scripts

-In the project directory, you can use
-`yarn start`
-to run the app in the development mode.
+In the project directory run `yarn` to install dependencies, and after that, you can use `yarn start` to run the app in the development mode.

+Also, you can use the `yarn test` script to run tests of the project.

 The page will reload if you make edits.
 You will also see any lint errors in the console.